wandb/awesome-dl-projects/CONTRIBUTING.md

 1. Create a new issue with a relevant title.
 Briefly describe the project you are working on in a meaningful manner.
 Provide links wherever necessary.
 2. We will review the issue and approve the idea if it meets the intermediate or advanced level mark.
 3. Fork this repo.
 4. Create a PR with a notebook.
-We have provided a [template for the PR](https://github.com/wandb/awesome-dl-projects/blob/master/.github/pull_request_template.md) that will be auto-generate.
+We have provided a [template for the PR](https://github.com/wandb/awesome-dl-projects/blob/master/.github/pull_request_template.md) that will be auto-generated.

 ## What more we have to offer? :star2: